john-h-kastner/regex-complement-prolog/regex.md

 The null regex does not accept any strings, so there should be not any way to move from the initial state to the final state.
-This is encoded by obtaining two state identifiers for the initial and final state while not generating any transitions between them.
+This is encoded by obtaining two state identifiers for the initial and final state without generating any transitions.

 ```{.prolog file=regex.pl}
 regex_nfa(regex_null, NFA) -->